 Skip to content

-Since 1960 Burkina Faso has experienced instability, including several coups.[1]
-Since 2015, the country has been affected by violence attributed to armed jihadist groups linked with Al-Qaeda and the Islamic State militant group.[2]
-However, Burkina Faso has been regulating the production, possession, and trade of SALW and ammunition for years, which has its roots in a long tradition of domestic industry for artisanal production of hunting rifles and pistols, as well as its dynamic private market for firearms and related ammunition in the country.[3]
+Since gaining independence in 1960, Burkina Faso has experienced instability, including several coups.1 It has also been affected by violence attributed to armed jihadist groups linked with al-Qaeda and the Islamic State militant group since 2015.2 For years, however, the country has regulated the production, possession and trade of small arms and light weapons and ammunition, which has its roots in a long tradition of domestic industry for the artisanal production of hunting rifles and pistols, as well as a dynamic private market for firearms and ammunition.3

-Burkina Faso has signed and ratified the Arms Trade Treaty (ATT) and the UN Firearms Protocol.[4]
-In 2018, the government initiated a review process of national legislation on arms control and management aimed at its strengthening and alignment with international instruments.[5]
-Since 2015, Burkina Faso, in collaboration with the Mines Advisory Group (MAG), has been conducting risks assessments on ammunition storage sites.
-Also, projects on PSSM training are put in place by MAG.
-UNMAS provides assistance on threats reduction posed by explosive ordnance.[6]
-A national weapons and ammunition management baseline assessment was implemented in 2018 in cooperation with UNIDIR.[7]
+Burkina Faso has signed and ratified the Arms Trade Treaty and the UN Firearms Protocol.4 In 2018, the government initiated a process to review national legislation on arms control and management with the aim of strengthening and aligning it with international instruments.5 Since 2015, Burkina Faso, in collaboration with the Mines Advisory Group (MAG), has been conducting risks assessments on ammunition storage sites.
+MAG also organises physical security and stockpile management training.
+The UN Mine Action Service (UNMAS) provides assistance to reduce the threats posed by explosive ordnance.6 A national weapons and ammunition management baseline assessment was implemented in 2018, in cooperation with the UN Institute for Disarmament Research (UNIDIR).7

 Launch the country dashboard